Irwin Yachts: Crafting Cruising Dreams with a Pragmatic Approach

 A Lasting Impression: Market Position & Legacy

-The cost of ownership, while generally reasonable for a boat of its size, will naturally depend heavily on the individual boat's condition and the extent of upgrades or maintenance it requires.
-As with any aging fiberglass boat, prospective buyers should be prepared for typical maintenance items associated with older systems and components.
+The cost of ownership, while generally reasonable for a boat of its size, will naturally depend heavily on the individual boat's condition and the extent of upgrades or deferred maintenance it requires.
+As with any aging fiberglass boat, prospective buyers should always be prepared for the typical maintenance items associated with older systems and components.

 What to Look For: A Buyer's Guide